rse/pure-uuid/README.md

 Abstract
 --------

-This is a pure JavaScript implementation for the generation of DCE 1.1, ISO/IEC 11578:1996 and IETF RFC-4122 compliant Universally Unique Identifier (UUID).
+This is a pure JavaScript and dependency-free library for the generation of DCE 1.1, ISO/IEC 11578:1996 and IETF RFC-4122 compliant Universally Unique Identifier (UUID).
 It supports DCE 1.1 variant UUIDs of version 1 (time and node based), version 3 (name based, MD5), version 4 (random number based) and version 5 (name based, SHA-1).
 It can be used in both [Node.js](http://nodejs.org/) based server and browser based client environments.